Bateyjosue/mi_bugdet/README.md

 I would like to thank...

 - Thanks to [Microverse](https://www.microverse.org/) for giving this opportunity to learn ...
+- Thanks to [Gregoire Vella](https://www.behance.net/gregoirevella). for the design
 - Code Reviewers & Coding Partners.
 - Hat tip to anyone whose code was used.
 - Inspiration.